 Whether you want to set out to personally pick your own huge pumpkin or just see some larger than normal pumpkins, Johnston Fruit Farms in Swanton has them all.
 The family-run farm caters to the fall experience of pumpkin picking, eating pumpkin pie and finding unique fall decorations like Indian corn and squash.

 The Furry Tail Farm

 Spend a day on the farmstead at The Furry Tail Farm in Waynesfield, Ohio and take your time selecting a pumpkin from the field or just enjoy the scenery from the wagon ride.
-The farm offers other fun activities like a goat walk, gem mining, farm animals and a haunted corn maze to add to the fall celebrations.
+The farm offers other fun activities like a goat walk, gem mining, visiting farm animals and a haunted corn maze to add to the fall celebrations.

 Libby’s Pumpkin Patch

 Libby’s Pumpkin Patch prides itself on using only natural growing practices.
 The three-acre pumpkin patch in Albany in Meigs County has a wide variety of pumpkins, from the mini decorative kind to the large 30-pound carving variety.
 Libby’s has some creative fall elements on the farm like hay bale figures decorated like animals and cartoon characters, pumpkin carving stations and homemade pumpkin ice cream.